guidobouman/thesis/Documents/Thesis/Thesis.markdown

 * The neocortex stores patterns in an invariant form.
 * The neocortex stores patterns in a hierarchy.

 To be able to make calculations like this doesn't make a computer intelligent.
 The computer is programmed to do calculations like this, but didn't think and programmed it themselves.
 Hawkins predicts that computers will never be able to think of themselves, that there's no future in what we call artificial intelligence.
-His argument is that they can't reprogram their complete own workings except for some small paramaters (which are programmed in advance) and thus are not intelligent, like us humans.
+His argument is that they can't reprogram their complete own workings except for some small parameters (which are programmed in advance) and thus are not intelligent, like us humans.

 Because of the brain plasticity, described above, people are able to 'reprogram' themselves.
 Any input and/or conclusion is changing the internal structure of the brain and making the brain more intelligent.
 This is also called learning.
 Computers are not able to learn.
 There is this thing called machine learning, which is used to make predictions, but it will never be able to stop it’s main task and completely rewrite it.
-Shure you can make really sophisticated machines and behaviour, but it won’t be able to quit it’s job as a computer and continue on as a butler.
+Sure you can make really sophisticated machines and behaviour, but it won’t be able to quit it’s job as a computer and continue on as a butler.

 ##### Sharing
+// Why sharing?

 The only way for a human to share the information is in the form of a conversation and writing.
 We don't have the ability to make connections with other brains like computers can.
 A conversation can be done over the phone, but the information has to be explained before the receiver can make sense of the data.

 With computers you can just send documents, images, sounds or videos to another computer without the need to explain the information and at great speed.
 Imagine how long it would take to read the whole wikipedia (18gb)[Kiwix, 2013][#kiwix:2013] for somebody else.
 The in advance defined standards of the computer really help here.
 Because computers expect data to be formatted in a specific way, they can make sense of the raw data.
 Much like it would be to feed the stream of data coming from your retina (eye) to another human brain.